-Dynamic neuromuscular stabilization (DNS), protocols based on the developmental movement patters of healthy baby in the first year of life.
-Restoration of these ideal movement patterns and muscle balances are paramount to rehabilitative success.
+Dynamic neuromuscular stabilization (DNS), is rehab and therapy based on the developmental movement patters of a healthy baby in the first year of life.
 Dr. Zach is the only DNS trained physician in southwest Missouri.
-This model of rehab builds on the body’s natural movement patterns; retraining and facilitating muscles that might be weak, or uncontrolled, and culminating in movements that can challenge the entire body.This patient centered, active model of care is the foundation for Advanced Spine and Joint Center.
+This model of rehab builds on the body’s natural movement patterns.
+We retraining muscles that might be weak, or uncontrolled, and culminate in movements that can challenge the entire body.
+Chiropractic treatment, that focuses on the adjustment, will fail to provide lasting results.This patient centered, active model of care is the foundation for Advanced Spine and Joint Center.

 Dr. Vahldick recieved his Functional Dry Needling training through Kinetecore

 Kettlebell Training is an ancient art of strength training that has made a well-deserved comeback in recent years.
 It is part of a larger movement in strength and conditioning that moves us away from stationary machines and isolated muscle work, to larger global patterns such as PUSH, PULL, LIFT, CHOP, and CARRY.
 The Kettlebell swing is the foundation of kettlebell training, and it has been shown to be beneficial for many kinds of lower back pain